One bite of this Chocolate Chip Sheet Cake, and I swear everything just feels right in the world

 3. BEAT the sugar and butter until light and fluffy.
 Mix in the oil, eggs, and vanilla one at a time, beating well after each addition.

-4. ALTERNATE adding the dry ingredients and buttermilk to the wet ingredients.
-Fold in the chocolate chips with the last addition of flour.
+4. ALTERNATE adding the flour mixture and buttermilk to the wet ingredients.
+Fold in the semi-sweet chocolate chips with the last addition of flour.

-5. SPREAD the batter into the pan.
+5. SPREAD the cake batter into the prepared pan.
 Bake for 30-35 minutes, then cool in the pan for 10 minutes.
 Transfer to a wire rack to cool completely.

 6. WARM the brown sugar and water in a small saucepan until smooth.
 Allow to cool completely.